MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_5_explore_sentinel.md

 4. Keep this page open, as you will use it in the next task.

-#### Task 6:  Delete Azure Sentinel Resource group.
+#### Step 6: TEAR DOWN - Instructor do this step after class.
+Delete Azure Sentinel Resource group.
 Azure Sentinel is billed based on the volume of data ingested for analysis in Azure Sentinel.
 Although the amount of data ingested as a result of this lab is minimal, it is recommended that you delete the Azure Sentinel resource group when you are done exploring the features of capabilities of Azure Sentinel.

 1. From the Azure Sentinel page, on the top-left corner of the page, above where is says Azure Sentinel, select **All Services**.